Health and Safety Information

 The overall responsibility for ensuring implementation of the policy lies with Board of Governors and the Vice-Chancellor.

-The Safety and Risk Management team provides guidance and support to management across the University Group in discharging their legal duties towards health and safety.
+The Health and Safety team provides guidance and support to management across the University Group in discharging their legal duties towards health and safety.

 They do so by working with staff and students to promote a positive health and safety culture; providing guidance and policy, investigating incidents, delivering training and auditing compliance.